-The fabric used in Sea to Summit Ultra-Sil® Dry Sacks will support over 2,000mm.
+Ultra-Sil Dry Sacks fabric will support over 2,000mm.
 This is not sufficiently waterproof for river/ocean usage, so we describe them as ‘not designed for boating/marine use’.

-The fabric used in Sea to Summit Ultra-Sil® Nano Dry Sacks will support 1200mm.
+Ultra-Sil Nano Dry Sacks fabric will support 1200mm.
 This is completely insufficient for river/ocean usage, so we describe them as ‘not suitable for boating/marine use’.

 Another factor to bear in mind is the tear strength/abrasion resistance of a fabric.
 Very light dry sacks such as the Ultra-Sil or Ultra-Sil Nano Dry Sacks are not intended for the sharp or rough surfaces found in paddling.
 We’ve included this information here.

-Consumers should inform themselves of the hydrostatic head (or water head) of a fabric prior to making a purchase of any piece of gear designed to protect against wet situations – dry sacks, rain jackets, and (most particularly) tent floors.
+Be skeptical of waterproof gear that is offered for sale without this vital piece of information.
+Most responsible companies provide this measurement – make sure you know the hydrostatic head of a fabric prior to making a purchase of any piece of gear designed to protect against wet situations – dry sacks, rain jackets, and (most particularly) tent floors.

-Bear in mind, too, that not all coatings and laminates are created equal – some of these waterproof barriers may have a high hydrostatic head when new, but will wear out after a few years.
+Bear in mind, too, that not all coatings and laminates are created equal – some of these waterproof barriers may have an acceptable hydrostatic head when new, but will wear out after a few years.
 Sea to Summit fabrics have a proven track record of going the distance.

-If you have any questions on the above, shoot us an email at email@example.com.
+If you have any questions on the above, use the comment field below.